stevenj/CIPs/CIP-0062/README.md

 Errors: [`APIError`](#extended-apierror), [`TxSignError`](#extended-txsignerror)

-* votes - an array of up to 10 votes to be validated with the wallet user, and if valid, signed.
+* `votes` - An array of up to 10 votes to be validated with the wallet user, and if valid, signed.

-IF the wallet user declines SOME of the votes, a [`TxSignError`](#extended-txsignerror) should be raised with `code` set to `VoteRejected` and the optional `rejectedVotes` array specifying the votes rejected.
+If the wallet user declines SOME of the votes, a [`TxSignError`](#extended-txsignerror) should be raised with `code` set to `VoteRejected` and the optional `rejectedVotes` array specifying the votes rejected.

 However, if the wallet user declines the entire set of votes, the wallet should raise a [`TxSignError`](#extended-txsignerror) with the `code` set to `UserDeclined`.